carbon-language/carbon-lang/docs/design/expressions/member_access.md

     ```

 The appropriate `impl T as I` implementation is located.
 The program is invalid
 if no such `impl` exists.
-When `T` or `I` depends on a checked generic binding,
+When `T` or `I` depends on a symbolic binding, a
-a suitable constraint must be specified to ensure that such an `impl` will
+suitable constraint must be specified to ensure that such an `impl` will exist.
-exist.
-When `T` or `I` depends on a template binding, this check is deferred
+When `T` or `I` depends on a template binding, this check is deferred until the
-until the value for the template binding is known.
+value for the template binding is known.

 `M` is replaced by the member of the `impl` that corresponds to `M`.